the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 }
 ```

-Modular actors can create custom extension points by broadcasting custom events to any object listening to the actor.
+Modular actors can create custom extension points by broadcasting custom events to any object subscribed to the actor class via `UGameFrameworkComponentManager`.

-Most modular actors will want to send the `GameActorReady` event in `BeginPlay` so that listeners can execute code only when the actor is active.
+Most modular actors will want to send the `GameActorReady` event in `BeginPlay` so that extensions can execute code only when the actor is active.

 ```cpp
 void AMyModularActor::BeginPlay()